-See this recording of our March 2022 live Meet and Ask session, in which the European Studies Bachelor's programme is illustrated.
+See this recording of our November 2022 live session, in which the European Studies Bachelor's programme is illustrated.

 Frequently Asked Questions

 What is the European Studies programme about exactly?